Psychtoolbox-3/psychtoolbox-3.github.com/docs/MacDisplaySettings.md

  trueTone              the "True Tone" checkbox
 % COLOR
  showProfilesForThisDisplayOnly the checkbox
+ profileRow            row \# of selection in Color Profile menu
  profile               name of selection in Color Profile menu
- profileRow            row \# of selection in Color Profile menu
+ profileFilename       name of file
+ profileFolder         path of folder
 % NIGHT SHIFT
  nightShiftSchedule    the Night Shift Schedule pop up menu
  nightShiftManual      the Night Shift Manual checkbox